LeoDiNino97/GraphCellSheaf/README.md

-# Graph signal processing and cellular sheaf
+# Graph signal processing and cellular sheaves

 This repository contains implementations and results related to different experiments made to generalize the known results of graph signal processing on the graph cellular sheaves, a more expressive data structure that expands the domain of definition of signals over a graph.